PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/69/answer-0-1-2(2).md

                         "can only have integer indexers"
                     )
             else:
-                if is_integer(i) and not ax.holds_integer():
+                if not is_integer(i) and ax.holds_integer():
                     raise ValueError(
-                        "At based indexing on a non-integer " "index can only have non-integer "
+                        "At based indexing on a non-integer index " "can only have non-integer indexers"
-                        "indexers"
                     )

-        # Convert indexer to float if index is float
-        if isinstance(key, tuple) and isinstance(self.obj.index, pd.Float64Index):
-            key = tuple(float(i) for i in key)

         return key
 ```

-Now the modified code will handle the case where the index is of type `float` and the indexer is of type `int` by converting the indexer to `float`.
+With this fix, the program should pass the failing tests without affecting other successful tests.